 Guest post by Ember Richardson Arlynx.

-It is my pleasure to introduce you to people whose lived experiences will help you better understand what it is like to be transgender.
+I am pleased to introduce you to people whose lived experiences will help you better understand what it is like to be transgender.

 Each year, we celebrate Non-Binary People's Day on July 14, and the week surrounding that is Non-binary Awareness Week.
 Non-Binary People's Day was first observed in 2012 and has since expanded to a week.
 The purpose is to celebrate non-binary people and their communities.
 It's a time "to encourage other people and organizations to recognize and uplift non-binary people, and a call for everyone to work to make society more welcoming and supportive for non-binary people" (The List).